Hurricane Helene: Here’s a step-by-step guide to filing an insurance

 Credit: John Spink

-8. Another step you can take to document what was damaged is to photograph or videotape the damage.
-Be sure to point out structural damage in the photos or video.

-9. Do not throw out damaged items.
-You want an adjuster to see them first.
+8. Do not throw out damaged items.
+The adjuster should see them first.

 10. If you are unable to live in your home and must stay elsewhere, keep all receipts for any living expenses — hotel rooms, food, and other costs of evacuation.
 Most homeowner policies that cover windstorm damage will cover those costs.